riccardi94/riccardi94/README.md

 I'm Emanuele, but you can call me Manu.
 Nice to meet you 😍

-I'm a mechatronic engineering who is passionate about exploring new technologies.
+I'm a software engineering who is passionate about exploring new technologies.

 - 🛠️ I'm currently working as web developer for [Nethive](https://www.nethive.it/en/).
 - 🌐 During my free time I like learning new things.
 Actually learning more about Python and NodeJs for increasing my backend attitude.